-The function returnes the pid() of a handler process, that does the supervision on behalf of the client application.
+The function returns the pid() of a handler process, that does the supervision on behalf of the client application.
 Note that the client application is linked to this handler.

-This function is used in conjuction with the monitor function.
+This function is used in conjunction with the monitor function.

-'''

-cancel_notify_started(Pid) -> void()
+cancel\notify\started(Pid) -> void()

-'''